 Bacon taught herself how to join the willow together by a combination of knotting and weaving – although she is wary of the term ‘willow weaving’.
 ‘It suggests ease of use and natural flow and something that is quite genteel,’ she says, ‘but my work isn’t like that as there’s lots of muscle involved: the willow has to be forced into place.’
 She tries to work with the natural properties of the willow, exploiting its flex and flow, but it doesn’t always behave as she wants it to and sometimes has to be brutally manipulated into position.
 The work is all done by hand and, Bacon explains, ‘Whenever I am creating a sculpture I am just using my bare hands, handling the material and feeling the twist and flex of the material.’

 Once Bacon developed her own way of working willow, she was off.
 After leaving university in 2001 she spent a few years finding her artistic feet and ‘getting a handle on where I was truly going’ – but by 2004 she had built up enough of a reputation to get selected for the Crafts Council’s exhibition Out There, winning a Crafts Council Development Award along the way, and then her first solo show, Nesting Vessels at Hove Museum and Art Gallery the following year.
-Having been selected as a finalist for the 2017 Women’s Hour Craft Prize (launched to reward ‘originality and excellence in concept, design and process’), she is part of the accompanying exhibiton at London’s V&A until February 5.
-(Her solo show, Rooted in Instinct, is also showing at the National Centre for Craft and Design, Sleaford, until January 14).
+Having been selected as a finalist for the 2017 Women’s Hour Craft Prize (launched to reward ‘originality and excellence in concept, design and process’), she was part of the accompanying exhibiton at London’s V&A.

 Given her fascination with form, growth and movement, it’s not surprising that her recent pregnancy has fed into the work, specifically in a piece called The Shape of First Thoughts.
 This consists of two pieces made in her trademark willow, one a large wall-hung panel and the other a five-metre long piece lying lower alongside – together they create an immersive corridor-like space down which the viewer can walk.
 ‘The title has to do with two things,’ explains Bacon.
 ‘One is this sense of instinct and how these structures and shapes are pulled from the mind – and the other is to do with the movement of the baby.
 All the time I’m working, there’s this strange knocking and kicking going on inside me and I’ve been contemplating what on earth it must be like for the baby to get this sense of form and feel that space around you.
 I know there’s not a lot of thinking going on in there, but I wonder what the shape of those first thoughts are.’